UPPMAX/R-matlab-julia-HPC/docs/matlab/load_runMatlab.rst

 .. keypoints::

    - You can start MATLAB either in a GUI (recommended) or, with the ``-nodisplay`` flag, run it in the terminal.
-   - If you start either interface from the terminal, you must first load the correct module and always include ``-singleCompThread`` to avoid hogging a login node.
+   - If you start either interface from the terminal, you must first load the correct module(s).
+   - Include the ``-singleCompThread`` flag in the starting command to avoid hogging a login node, unless you are sure that your cluster sets that constraint on the login node automatically.